|

 moved the flowmeters to the inlet of the feeder from the pipeline gas

-supply to reduce the gas surge at the weld start.
+supply to reduce the gas surge at the weld start, which it did.
 The steady state

-flow was observed on the welders during operation.
-About 50% were
+flow was observed on these welders during operation.
+About half were

 set at 50 to 55 CFH, 25% were set near the top of the flow tube reading,